puniverse/comsat/docs/index.md

 #### JDBC Deployment Via JNDI

 Servlets often make use of JDBC data sources exposed through JNDI.
 If you do that, you can declare a COMSAT (i.e. a fiber-aware) JDBC data source through JNDI that will wrap your native data source.
-To do so, you will use the `co.paralleluniverse.fibers.jdbc.FiberDataSourceFactory` DataSource factory, and pass in the number of threads you'd like COMSAT to use in the JDBC worker pool.
+To do so, use the `co.paralleluniverse.fibers.jdbc.FiberDataSourceFactory` DataSource factory, and pass in the number of threads you'd like COMSAT to use in the JDBC worker pool.

 In order to do that first you have to include `comsat-jdbc-{{site.version}}.jar` in your container's runtime classpath, by putting it into the container's `lib` directory.